 Make sure that you learn how to speak well!

-In addition, we will share the 5 practical tips to improve your public speaking skills to tackle your public speaking anxiety and learn to deliver a memorable speech!
+In this article, we will share the 5 practical tips to improve your public speaking skills to tackle your public speaking anxiety and learn to deliver a memorable speech!

 1. Be Prepared and Use Visual Aids Wisely

 The most important part of a successful presentation happens before you even start talking.
 Once you do begin speaking, you will be thankful for your fastidious preparation and practice.

 If you are using presentation slides, then make the most of them.
 More than just being functional, the slides should be clutter-free and aesthetically pleasing to keep your audience engaged from start to finish.
 More importantly, allow your audience to comprehend the information you communicate with them.
 A professionally crafted and engaging presentation slides empower you to ace those important presentations and achieve the success you want.

 If there are any difficult to pronounce words or technical jargon, then make sure you pronounce them correctly.
 The correct pronunciation and knowledge of industry language will give you confidence and credibility.

 All people feel some physiological reactions like pounding hearts and trembling hands.
 Do not associate these feelings with the sense that you will perform poorly or make a fool of yourself.
 Some nerves are good.
 The adrenaline rush that makes you sweat also makes you more alert and ready to give your best performance.

 If time allows, use deep breathing exercises to slow your heart rate and give your body the oxygen it needs to perform.
 This is especially important right before you speak.
 Take deep breaths from your belly, hold each one for several seconds, and let it out slowly.

 There’s a good reason that we say, “Practice makes perfect!”
 The best way to overcome anxiety is to prepare, prepare, and prepare some more.
 If you’re going to be delivering a presentation or prepared speech, create it as early as possible.
 The earlier you put it together, the more time you’ll have to practice.